 In honor of Dr. Charles Early, retired Professor of Psychology, who taught at Roanoke from 1988 to 2015, this award goes to the student who best embodies Dr. Early's love of learning, powerful work ethic, keen intellect, warm humor, and deep appreciation for pie.

 The Roanoke College Chapter of Psi Chi, the National Honor Society in psychology, selects from its membership a student who has best exemplified excellence in scholarship, leadership, and service.
 A gift and certificate are given by Psi Chi.

-This award is given annually to the student who has demonstrated outstanding academic achievement in the human development concentration and has shown potential for continued success in the field of developmental psychology.
+This award is given annually to the student who has demonstrated outstanding academic achievement in the neuroscience concentration and has shown potential for continued success in the field.

 Honors in the Major (PSYC 495, 496, 497)

 To gain honors in the major students complete an empirical study culminating in a honors defense under the supervision of a faculty member.
 See Honors in the Majors requirements here.

 Psi Chi is the national honor society in psychology.
 To be eligible, a student must have completed at least four units of psychology with at least a 3.0 GPA and must be in the upper 35% of his or her class.
 Psychology majors who meet these qualifications may apply for membership and are inducted annually.